Session 1

 He lives in San Antonio with his wife and has two grown children in college.
 He was born and raised in Beirut, Lebanon.

-Amer Kaissi is an-award winning Professor of Leadership.
+Amer Kaissi is Leadership Keynote Speaker and an-award winning Professor of Leadership.
 He is an executive coach that has worked with hundreds of leaders and teams all over the world.
 Amer is the author of five books, including “Humbitious: the power of low-ego, high-drive leadership.”
 His newest book is “The Positive Intent Mindset: Exceptional Leadership Through Trust & Accountability”.

 He has been featured on the Harvard Business Review podcast and numerous other media outlets.
-He has spoken on leadership topics at more than 300 organizations and professional conferences.
+He has spoken on leadership topics at more than 300 organizations, leadership conferences, corporate events & retreats.
 He lives in San Antonio with his wife and has two grown children in college.